For more information about NIH Clinical Trials and the importance of participating, please click on the following link:

 Title: Combination Of meseNchymal and c-kit+ Cardiac stEm cells as Regenerative Therapy for Heart Failure (CONCERT-HF)

-Purpose: Heart failure is a serious and common condition.
-It is a condition in which the heart muscle does not pump blood throughout the body as well as it should.
-Over a period of years, the heart’s pumping ability continues to get worse and a heart transplant may become necessary.
-Treatment options are extremely limited.
+Purpose: Heart failure is a serious condition in which the heart muscle does not pump blood throughout the body as well as it should.
+Over a period of years, the heart’s pumping ability may continue to worsen and a heart transplant may become necessary.
+Alternative treatment options are limited.
+Also, because of the small number of donor organs, very few people receive heart transplants when they need one.

 Title: Stem Cell Injection in Cancer Survivors (SENECA)